qgis/QGIS-Website/content/resources/support/security.md

 No we don't.
 If you need them, please contact us and consider funding QGIS.org to absorb the work load those compliance requirements put on our shoulders.
 QGIS.org is not a service provider, and QGIS is avalaible following the term of the GPL 2 licence.

+### Can QGIS.org fill my own compliance form ?

+QGIS.org is a foundation run by donations and membership fees.
+We have limited resources among our volunteer and paid staff.
+We are currently seeing a tendency for each organisation to create its own form.
+We can't fill them out for you, but we will put as much information as possible here on the website to help you fill in those forms.
+As soon as those forms follow a national or international standard, we would be more than happy to publish them online.

+For instance, you can find the US HECVAT and VPAT forms managed by the US user group, published at <https://www.qgis-us.org/hecvat/> and <https://www.qgis-us.org/vpat/>.

 {{< content-end >}}